 Prof. Pieter U. Dijkstra PhD

-You can choose your own track consisting of a combination of three masterclasses:
+You can choose your own track consisting of a combination of two masterclasses:

 Your future at the UMCG